dotfiles/dotfiles.github.com/index.md

 out of the process.
 Here are a few of our favorites:

 * [Zach Holman's dotfiles](https://github.com/holman/dotfiles) features topical organization, auto sourcing Zsh files, easy Zsh completion extensions, and a local bin folder for executables.
 The included `Rakefile` will symlink anything ending in `.symlink` to your `~` folder.
 * [Mathias Bynens' dotfiles](https://github.com/mathiasbynens/dotfiles) includes a bootstrap script that rsyncs your repo to your home folder.
-Mathias' [OS X defaults script](https://github.com/mathiasbynens/dotfiles/blob/master/.osx) is legendary.
+Mathias' [macOS defaults script](https://github.com/mathiasbynens/dotfiles/blob/master/.macos) is legendary.
 * [Yan Pritzker's dotfiles](https://github.com/skwp/dotfiles) bundles an opinionated set of Vim plugins and Zsh setup all tuned for using [Solarized](http://ethanschoonover.com/solarized) on OS X.
 * [Ben Alman's dotfiles](https://github.com/cowboy/dotfiles) support different configurations per OS, linking, copying and environment setup.
 * [Paul Miller’s dotfiles](https://github.com/paulmillr/dotfiles) feature greatly customized Zsh with auto-completion and syntax highlighting, a bunch of useful Git extras and colourful themes for OS X Terminal and Sublime Text.